The X-Files Game

-The X-Files Game is an interactive movie point-and-click adventure video game developed by HyperBole Studios and published by Fox Interactive.
-The game was released for Microsoft Windows, Mac OS and PlayStation in 1998, and is based on the television series The X-Files.
+The X-Files Game is a 1998 interactive film developed by HyperBole Studios and published by Fox Interactive for Windows, Mac OS and PlayStation.
+The game takes place somewhere within the timeline of the third season of the American television series The X-Files, following a young Seattle-based FBI agent named Craig Willmore who is assigned by Walter Skinner to investigate the disappearance of agents Fox Mulder and Dana Scully.

 Plot summary

-The game takes place somewhere within the timeline of the third season of The X-Files series.
+The game takes place somewhere within the timeline of the third season of the American television series The X-Files.
 The story follows a young Seattle-based FBI agent named Craig Willmore (played by Jordan Lee Williams) who is assigned by Assistant Director Walter Skinner to investigate the disappearance of agents Fox Mulder and Dana Scully, who were last seen in the Everett, Washington area.
 In order to follow their trail, Agent Willmore must use a variety of tools along the way, including night vision goggles, a digital camera, PDA (an Apple Newton), and lock picks, as well as law enforcement gear such as an evidence kit, standard-issue handgun, handcuffs, and even his badge.
 During his assignment he is partnered with a Seattle Police Department detective named Mary Astadourian (played by Paige Witte), and a minor romantic subplot involves a relationship developing between the two.